realworldocaml/book/en/foreign-function-interface.md

 standalone native object files that can be embedded within other non-OCaml applications.

+The mechanism by which code in one programming language can invoke routines in another different programming language is called a *foreign function interface*.
+This chapter will teach you:

+* how to call routines in C libraries directly from your OCaml code.
+* build higher-level abstractions in OCaml from the low-level C bindings.
+* work through some full examples for binding a terminal interface and UNIX date/time functions.

 ## The Ctypes library

 The simplest foreign function interface in OCaml doesn't even require you to